You are in Beware the Wolves -> List of False Teachings

 And He said to them, “Are you so lacking in understanding also?
 Do you not understand that whatever goes into the man from outside cannot defile him, because it does not go into his heart, but into his stomach, and is eliminated?”
 (Thus He declared all foods clean.) – Mark 7:18-19

-Please note that the words in parenthesis were not added by me, they are in the inspired record (my underlines added for emphasis).
+Please note that the words in parenthesis were not added by me, they are in the inspired record (my underline added only for emphasis).
 See also Acts 10:9-16 where the Lord declared all foods/animals clean.

 Why such crystal-clear literal words of the Bible are ignored or cannot be understood, especially by those who profess to be “Christian,” is truly mind boggling.
 The apostle Paul further warns that when a group/sect/cult makes artificial restrictions on foods, that act is itself a very sign of apostasy: